maes702/maes702.github.io/codeReview/refinementPlan.md

 ##### Enhancement Two

 The Slid Show project from the CS250 class can also be used for this category (Algorithms and Data Structures).
-Due to the limited complexity of this project it can improves in several areas.
+Due to the limited complexity of this project it can be improved in several areas.
 In addition to adding a price range filter to the top 5 destinations query I can also include a filter to set a geographical location, in this case the country, so only the destinations withing a certain country would be shown.
-Additional filter will demonstrate my ability to modify algorithms and data structures in python language.
+Additional filters will demonstrate my ability to modify algorithms and data structures in python language.

 [Algorithm and Data Structrues Artifact](../artifacts/slideshow.md)